 - 13. Swivel bearing (A) 90 degrees in the support until the outer race lines up with the slots in the bearing support. - 14.
-Push out bearing (A).
+Push bearing (A) out of the support.

 - 15. Line up new bearing (A) with the slots in the bearing support, and push the bearing into the bearing support. - 16.
 Swivel the bearing 90 degrees and slide it into the groove inside the bearing support.